-Some people with photosensitive epilepsy can have a seizure triggered by displays that flicker, flash, or blink.
+People with photosensitive epilepsy may have seizures triggered by displays that flicker, flash, or blink.
 This is particularly the case if the flash has a high intensity and is within certain frequency ranges.
+Online, this often relates to the use of animated GIFs and videos.

-- Contain anything that flashes more than three times in any one second period or
+- Contain anything that flashes more than 3 times in any 1 second period or

 - Flash below the general flash and red flash thresholds